emmasmithnz/emmasmithnz.github.io/_posts/2022-07-05-post-CompetitionExpectations.md

 Redefine what success means to you, instead of asking yourself “Did I win the class?” or “Did I jump really big?” consider these other definitions of success;

 * Was there something I learned from this show?
-* Was I kind to my horse and gave him a positive experience?
+* Was I kind to my horse and gave them a positive experience?
 * Did I make some progress towards my short term or long term goals?
 * Did I have fun?
 * Did I support and encourage other riders?
 * Can I make a plan of what to improve for the next show?
 * Did either my horse or I accomplish something new or challenging?

 These are just a few of my definitions of success I use for shows.
-By changing your definition of success you are likely to feel less nervous around competing because you know that no matter the result you are able to take something away from the day.
-Whether it was learning something new that you and your horse can do or something to change for the next show you are bound to leave the show feeling much more positive about the experience.
+By changing this definition you are likely to feel less nervous when competing because you have less pressure on yourself and your horse to perform perfectly.
+Whether it was learning something new or just having a fun time you are bound to leave the show feeling much more positive about the experience.